rytvee/tic-tac-toe/README.md

 ## 📜 License
-This project is licensed under the MIT License – free to use and modify.
+This project is free to use and modify.